 The Real Food Store is driven by a commitment to ethical and local food.
-We believe in trading with integrity; we pay our staff and producers fairly, and believe in making good food accessible to all rather than maximising short term profits.
+We believe in trading with integrity; we pay our staff and producers fairly and believe in making good food accessible to all.

-All of our fresh fruit and veg are organic and GM free.
-We aim to have organic options available across our entire range.
+All our fresh fruit and veg are organic and GM free.

 We never buy air-freighted goods, as we believe that this causes an unacceptable environmental impact.